xxlimengying/academic-website/content/home/experience.md

   date_start = "2020-10-17"
   date_end = ""
   description = """
-  Visiting scholars are welcome to contact Dr. Li to discuss interested projects.
-Highly motivated undergraduate and M.S. students are welcome to participate in our research and publish the research results.
+  Visiting scholars are welcome to contact Dr. Li to discuss collaborating projects.
+Highly motivated undergraduate students are welcome to participate in our research.
+Currently enrolled M.S. students are strongly encouraged to discuss potential research projects with Dr. Li.
   """
 +++